 What you can’t see here is the surface of this 5″ x 7″ oil painting.
 At the bottom in Fraktur type is “Water is Life.”

 I’ve chosen plein air landscape painting as the theme here.
 One of my inspirations recently has been Wayne White who paints letters on top of thrift store paintings.

 Speaking of thrift store finds, check out vintage paint-by-number paintings.
 Paint-by-number makes shape-finding easier.
 Shape-finding means asking the question “what is the shape, color and value of a particular area of the image?
 Shapes look like gerrymandered voting districts.
 To quote painter/educator Charles Hawthorne, students should:

 “…[concentrate] on the mechanics of putting one spot of color next to another—the fundamental thing.”—Charles W. Hawthorne from Hawthorne on Painting,

 These spots can be thought of flat colored shapes.
 Ideally, if the painter can draw and fill the shape accurately, a representation is formed.

 I want my landscapes to be good.
 I’d like the viewer to be drawn in by the atmospheric quality of the image, then—maybe—notice the 3D lettering.
 Learning to paint the landscape takes practice, encouragement and instruction.
-In 2015 I took Mary Bentz Gilkerson’s Color and Light workshop.
+In 2015 I took the late Mary Bentz Gilkerson’s Color and Light workshop.

 Without giving what is not mine away, Mary’s Gilkerson’s course introduced me to many new ideas, including Notan—the Japanese concept of patterns in black and white forming the foundation of an image.